apparebit/prettypretty/docs/src/deepdive/colortheme.md

 Huh?
 8+4 colors?
 What's going on?

 Yup.
 I feel cheated out of colors, too.
-Especially since there are so few colors to go around in the first place.
-With true colors, I probably wouldn't notice if 4 colors went AWOL.
-With ANSI colors, everyone notices.
-The four missing colors aren't quite missing.
-They just have the exact same color values as the other member of the pair.

-As if red, cyan, blue, and magenta being duplicated wasn't bad enough, the way the yellows cosy up to each other they are ready to merge into one as well.
-The theme really contains only one color nicely differentiated pair of regular and bright colors.
+Especially since there are only 16 ANSI colors to begin with.
+If we were reviewing 24-bit sRGB colors, we might not notice if four out of 16,777,216 colors went MIA.
+But when a quarter of colors go MIA, we notice.
+And not in a good way.

+Well, technically, those four colors are still there.
+It's just that the nonbright and bright versions of red, cyan, blue, and magenta each have the same color values.

+But it doesn't stop there: The two yellows are pretty darn close to each other as well.
+It seems only a question of time before they also collapse into another.
+The only nicely differentiated colors are the greens.

-But I can't get over the fact that the theme dropped four slots.
-Why did the designed do that?
+Why did the theme designer do this?
 Anyone in the know?

 Clearly, we are back to matters of taste.
 And there simply is no accounting for taste.
-Or the total lack of it.
-Let's stop there. 😳
+Or the total lack of it. 😳

 <center style="margin: 2em 0">⁂</center>

 The above figures were all generated with `prettypretty.plot`.
-While originally written to plot color themes and color themes only, I added support for arbitrary colors a short while after it became functional.
-It tries hard to run automagically and picks the portion of the a/b plane to show (cutting off the zero hue axis at 0.3, 0.4, or 0.5).
-But you decide what gamuts to display or not to display.
-Pick any combination of sRGB, Display P3, and Rec.
-2020. `plot` plots 'em colors.
-And gamuts.
-And lightnesses... 🤪
+While I originally set out to plot color themes only, the script was too useful to be restricted that way.
+Hence, you can plot arbitrary colors listed in a text file, too.
+As many or as few as you want. `plot` automatically adjusts the "zoom factor" along the chroma axis between 0.3 and 0.6.
+But you decide whether to show gamut boundaries and, if so, for what color spaces. sRGB, Display P3, and Rec.
+2020.
+Take your pick.

+`plot` 'em colors. `plot` 'em real good! 🤪